md-oion-mahmud/Hotel-Booking/readme.md

-# Laravel 5.5 based system for hotel managers to manage room bookings
+# Laravel 5.5 hotel booking system

 ## How to use